fictjs/fict/docs/architecture.md

 The compiler refactor described in [`docs/compiler-fine-grained-plan.md`](./compiler-fine-grained-plan.md) is landing in phases.
 As of the current build:

 - Runtime helper layer (`bindText`, `bindClass`, `bindStyle`, `moveMarkerBlock`, `createVersionedSignal`, etc.) is in place.
-- An opt-in feature flag (`enableFineGrainedRuntime`, `disableFineGrainedRuntime`) toggles the new execution path; `render()` annotates the container with `data-fict-fine-grained="1"` when active.
+- Fine-grained runtime execution is **enabled by default**; `disableFineGrainedRuntime()` / `enableFineGrainedRuntime()` remain as escape hatches, and `render()` annotates the container with `data-fict-fine-grained="1"` when the new path is active.
 - End-to-end scenarios (counter, keyed lists, nested conditionals) run in both legacy and fine-grained modes to ensure feature parity (`src/__tests__/fine-grained-flag.e2e.test.ts`).
 - The compiler work (IR + JSX subset) is documented in [`docs/fine-grained-jsx-subset.md`](./fine-grained-jsx-subset.md) and [`docs/fine-grained-ir.md`](./fine-grained-ir.md).

-This section will be expanded once the compiler emits the new IR by default; for now it serves as the architectural hand-off between runtime helpers and upcoming codegen.
+This section will continue to expand as we retire the rerender fallback entirely; for now it documents the architectural hand-off between runtime helpers and the new codegen.

 ---